-When the legs are square, press the table top down onto the legs by placing a small book or other evenly weighted flat surface onto the top of the table, checking that the legs remain square.
+When the legs are square, press the table top down onto the legs by placing a small book or another evenly weighted flat surface onto the top of the table, checking that the legs remain square.
 Leave the table to dry.

-When the glue is completely dry and the table is secure, carefully sand any rough edges with fine sandpaper (at least 160 grit).
+When the glue is completely dry, and the table is secure, carefully sand any rough edges with fine sandpaper (at least 160 grit).
 Use a sanding block or wrap the sandpaper over a square edged scrap of wood to make a sanding block.
 This will help you to sand your edges square.
-If you want your table to appear worn, gently sand the edges with sandpaper to round them softly.
+If you want your table to appear worn, then gently sand the edges with sandpaper to round them softly.